jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: "I received this message: False" != "I received this message: 'False'"

-* I change the expectation
+* when I change the expectation

   .. code-block:: python